GillesJ/beautiful-jekyll/_posts/2019-08-29-python-package-management.md

 {% include image.html
             img="/img/python-environment.png"
-            title="Famous XKCD comic lamenting the state of his Python environement." caption="XKCD on the frustration that is Python package management.
+            title="Famous XKCD comic lamenting the state of his Python environement." caption="This is the situation we want to avoid.
 Source: https://xkcd.com/1987/" %}

 Different projects require different module and even different Python versions.
 For a long while writing code in Python required hacked together tools to make pip behave cleanly when working on multiple projects.